 He squeezed harder, holding me in place.
 His eyes danced with anger, even as his smile softened around the edges with mock affection.
 “Listen, you little bitch, I saw you with Glover’s son.
 Whatever immorality you’ve engaged in with the man will stop now.
 I’ll not have our family’s good name dragged through the mud by some upstart slut that I should have smothered when she was still in the cradle.”

+My ears rang with his words.
+The anger I’d struggled to contain broke its bonds and swelled into fury.
 To hell with propriety.
 To hell with not making a scene.
-I was done being his punching bag.
 I shouldn’t have stopped John from ruining him.
 I should have helped him instead.
 That way, we could have done it in a way that hurt the least amount of people but still saw my father’s life torn asunder.

 We’d been speaking in harsh whispers so the conversation wouldn’t carry, but I responded now at full volume.
 “Smothered me when I was still in the cradle?
 You mean kill me like you killed my sister?”

 My words echoed through the hallway.
 Shocked silence spread out around us.
 Several people turned in our direction and openly stared.
 This time I put up a bigger struggle trying to break free, so that our witnesses would see that he was restraining me.
 “Let me go!”

 My father turned a practiced smile toward those nearest us.
 “My daughter has had too much champagne.
 If you’ll excuse us.”

 He tried to drag me away then, no doubt to dole out my punishment in private, uncaring of the threats John had made toward him about what would happen if he ever hurt me again.